TensorSpeech/TensorFlowTTS/examples/melgan_stft/README.md

 **IMPORTANT NOTES**:

-- When training generator only, we enable mixed precision to speed-up training progress.
-- We don't apply mixed precision when training both generator and discriminator.
-(Discriminator include group-convolution, which cause discriminator slower when enable mixed precision).
+- We don't apply mixed precision when training both generator and discriminator because Discriminator include group-convolution, which cause discriminator slower when enable mixed precision.
-- 100k here is a *discriminator_train_start_steps* parameters from [melgan_stft.v1.yaml](https://github.com/tensorspeech/TensorflowTTS/tree/master/examples/melgan_stft/conf/melgan_stft.v1.yaml)

 ## Finetune MelGAN STFT with ljspeech pretrained on other languages
 Just load pretrained model and training from scratch with other languages. **DO NOT FORGET** re-preprocessing on your dataset if needed.
 A hop_size should be 256 if you want to use our pretrained.